edendior/JAVASCRIPT-PROJECTS/README.md

 # JAVASCRIPT-PROJECTS
-This is where i will upload my javascript projects
+This is where i will upload my javascript projects.

+##projects: